 This drives us crazy: Listed on many pediatric developmental milestone charts, there is the six month milestone, ” can hold their own bottle. ” Unfortunately, this is the last thing we want our patients to do.
 Babies who feed by holding their own bottle tend to suck for a longer period of time than when they are at the breast or when a parent holds the bottle.
 Prolonging the time any sweet substance, whether breast milk, cow’s milk, or watered down juice is in the mouth can produce cavities.
 Even in toothless babies, the sugar can seep through gums and rot the teeth producing cavities called “bottle rot” in the two front teeth.
-As shown above, sucking on a sippy cup constantly can also produce the characteristic damaging pattern .
+As shown above, sucking on a sippy cup constantly can also produce the characteristic damaging pattern and cause rotten teeth.

 Sippy cups are like daytime bottles.
 In the “old days” if a child wanted a drink, the parent would give him a cup, he would take his drink, and then the cup would be put away so it would not spill.
 Sippy cups are easier to leave around for kids to grab when they need it.
 They are easy for kids to carry and graze from while playing.
 They don’t make a mess in the car.
 But because kids can nurse a sugar-containing drink all day, it becomes easy for a sweet drink to have constant contact with teeth, thus producing the problem you can see in our photo.